jawhite04/js-unit-test-examples/README.md

 We've experienced some problematic patterns in tests.
 This repo exists to highlight these patterns in an easy-to-read format.
 Hopefully we can persuade others to consider these problematic patterns and adapt accordingly.

+- `src/destructuring.js`
+    - i've seen mocha not stub destructured objects; prove or disprove it here.
+- `src/selfInvoking.js`
+    - i've seen mocha be challenged with self-invoking code (due to, i think, how modules are loaded and cached). prove or disprove difficulty with self-invoking code here.
+- `src/common/*.js`
+    - these set up problems, but themselves are not intended to be problematic. the interactions with the callees is the problematic part.

 ## Dev: getting started

 ```